American Bridge, Saint Petersburg: Metal bridges

-The woden bridge across the Obvodny Canal was initially built by George W.Whistler using the Howe-Zhuravsky system.
-It had served well for about 30 years.
-However, in 1869, they decided to replace it with new metal spans.
-The design works were carried out by Nikolai Belelubsky, a famous Russian civil engineer, who built a lot of railroad bridges across the Russian Empire.
-Belelubsky proved to be a talented scientist and practitioner.
-Belelubsky managed to systematise then existing steel bridge designs and accordingly developed unified span structures.
+The wooden bridge over the Obvodny Canal was originally constructed by George W. Whistler using the Howe-Zhuravsky system.
+It served its purpose effectively for approximately three decades.
+However, in 1869, a decision was made to replace it with new metal spans.
+The task of designing the new bridge was entrusted to Nikolai Belelubsky, a renowned Russian civil engineer who had successfully constructed numerous railroad bridges throughout the Russian Empire.
+Belelubsky showcased his exceptional talent and expertise as both a scientist and a practitioner.
+He managed to organize and categorize existing steel bridge designs, subsequently developing a set of standardized span structures.

-Despite the constructive scheme of the wooden bridge was changed, the new metal structure resembled the former truss of the Howe-Zhuravsky system.
-Similar to its wooden predecessor, the new steel bridge had also a double-track structure.
+Although modifications were made to the design of the wooden bridge, the resulting metal structure bore a striking resemblance to the previous truss system known as the Howe-Zhuravsky.
+Just like its wooden predecessor, the newly constructed steel bridge also featured a double-track configuration.